 Madelling of problems via linear discrete dynamical systems, resolution and analysis of particular and generic solutions; long.term behaviour of hte solutions; numerical methods for the computation of eigenvalues and eigenvectors; recurrencies and homogeneous linear difference equations, resolution and study of the solutions.

-Inner product, norm, distance, angle; orthogonal complement and orthogonal projection; orthonormal basis and orthogonalization methods; orthogonal matrices and isometries; matrix norm; singular value decomposition, application to rank approximation and dimensional reduction in data and image analysis; bilinear and quadratic forms; spectral theorem and inertia indices.
+Inner product, norm, distance, angle; orthogonal complement and orthogonal projection; orthonormal basis and orthogonalization methods; orthogonal matrices, isometries and movements; matrix norm; singular value decomposition, application to rank approximation and dimensional reduction in data and image analysis; bilinear and quadratic forms; spectral theorem and inertia indices.

 Development of topic 1